 During their freshman and sophomore years, the emphasis is on academic discovery as students work with advisors and teachers to map out a course of study that will position them to meet their college goals.
 In the winter of junior year, counselors begin meeting with each student to develop overall strategies and college lists.
-Preliminary SAT and ACT testing begin in spring.
+Preliminary SAT and ACT testing take place in winter and spring.
 During the fall of senior year, students attend a weekly college class and meet one-on-one with counselors as they finalize and submit their applications.
 For a more detailed overview of our process, click here

 College Fair and Admissions Representatives